learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 with finding its children.
 Not only does providing additional information about a node via HTML make it more _useful_, it also makes it easier to find.

+For the following exercises, you can experiment with _any_ page on the Internet.
+But, if you want a familiar page, [https://learn.co/tracks/javascript-with-style][https://learn.co/tracks/javascript-with-style] is there for you.

 ### Finding a Node

 JavaScript exposes a few ways of finding DOM nodes directly, or via other